DoctorInsano/TheSpagBot/README.md

 # TwitchMarkovChain
-Twitch Bot for generating messages based on what it learned from chat
+Custom twitch bot for the xTwoShoes channel.
+Forked from TwitchMarkovChain

 ---
 # Explanation